Skip to main content

 Logo for the PACT board Public Advisory Council for Television

 Consistent with its operating rules and bylaws, Public Advisory Council for Television (PACT) meetings are open to the public, and public comment is solicited.
-In light of the ongoing COVID-19 pandemic, meetings take place via video conferencing.
-Please contact WBGU Development Officer/PACT Secretary Doug Cameron for more information and/or a meeting attendance link.
+Meetings are scheduled quarterly (see below).
+To learn more about WBGU-PBS PACT, please contact Lindsay Miller, director of Development and Community Engagement/PACT liaison.

 PACT Meetings:

 WBGU-PBS employs an open meeting policy whereby interested members of the public are welcome to attend.
-The PACT invites the public and community groups to provide feedback on station programming.
-Additionally, the PACT aims to inform the station’s program development by providing opportunities for community organizations and groups to present and discuss issues of concern for their constituents.
-You may send your questions or concerns to the PACT at any time to wbgufeedback@bgsu.edu.
-Comments received will be sent to the chair of the PACT.
-Management will ensure that your message is presented to the PACT at its next regular meeting.
-The PACT may include your issue or comments as an agenda item at an upcoming meeting.
+PACT invites the public and community groups to provide feedback on station programming.
+Additionally, PACT aims to inform the station’s program development by providing opportunities for community organizations and groups to present and discuss concerns from their constituents.
+You may send questions or concerns to PACT at any time to wbgufeedback@bgsu.edu.
+Comments received will be forwarded to the PACT president.
+Management will ensure that your message is presented to PACT at its next regular meeting.
+PACT may include your issue or comments as an agenda item at an upcoming meeting.
 You will be notified via email at the disposition of your issue.

-Members of the Public Advisory Council for Television (PACT) seek to assist WBGU-PBS in fulfilling its goal to inform, inspire, educate and entertain its viewers by presenting distinctive television programming for diverse audiences throughout Northwest and West Central Ohio, the region and the nation.
-PACT members try to discern and communicate emerging needs of various publics to station management, monitor and evaluate public television programs and content, and give voice to underserved segments of the Northwest and West Central Ohio community.
+PACT members seek to assist WBGU-PBS in fulfilling its goal to inform, inspire, educate and entertain its viewers by presenting distinctive television programming for diverse audiences throughout Northwest and West Central Ohio, the region and the nation.
+PACT members try to discern and communicate emerging needs of various publics to station management, monitor and evaluate public television programs and content, and give voice to under-served segments of the Northwest and West Central Ohio community.

 The individuals listed here volunteer their time to help ensure your locally-owned and operated public television station continues to provide you with the best in quality programming and educational services: